wireservice/csvkit/docs/scripts/csvcut.rst

 .. note::

     If a data row is longer than the header row, its additional columns are truncated.
-Use :doc:`csvclean` first to fix such rows.

 Examples
 ========